 There are numerous headlight restoration kits available for sale at auto parts and home improvement stores.
 For this story, we tested two different kits: a $25 kit from Mequiar's and one that cost $10 from Turtle Wax.
+(Cars.com purchased both headlight kits independently and there was no contact with representatives from either company.)
 Both kits come with a cleaning-clarifying compound, wet sanding pads and a protectant sealer solution.
 What do you get for $15 more?
 The more-advanced Meguiar's kit provides a clean microfiber detailing cloth, an ergonomic hand grip for the wet sanding pads and a polishing buffing ball that mounts to a drill.
 The cheaper Turtle Wax kit came with two solutions and a numbered set of sanding pads.

-1. Clean the headlight area with soap and water to remove surface-level dirt and debris.
+Step 1.
+Clean the headlight area with soap and water to wipe off surface-level dirt and debris.
 Windex or a household glass cleaner can also do the trick.
 Make sure the headlights are completely dry, and then move to Step 2.

 Some headlight restoration kits, like the Turtle Wax one we used, will require you to apply a coat of clarifying compound to the headlamp assembly before any wet sanding is done.